dvize/SPT-TypeScript/Lua-AutoProfileBackup/README.md

 ## **Essential Concepts**

-Prioritize understanding Dependency Injection and Inversion of Control, the architectural principles SPT-AKI adopts.
+Prioritize understanding Dependency Injection and Inversion of Control, the architectural principles SPT adopts.
 Comprehensive guidelines will be available on the hub upon release.

 Some resources to get you started:
  - [A quick intro to Dependency Injection](https://www.freecodecamp.org/news/a-quick-intro-to-dependency-injection-what-it-is-and-when-to-use-it-7578c84fa88f/)